cd606/tm_infra/README.md

 Some Typescript codes that aim at providing a small subset of the C++ functionality are also provided, so that if it is desirable to write some Typescript codes for interacting with C++ code, they can be written in a similar fashion to the C++ code.

+Some C# codes, similar in functionalities to the Typescript codes, are also provided.

 INSTALLATION NOTES:

 The requirements of tm_infra are: